 While NordVPN supports many VPN protocols, their default is OpenVPN with the strong AES-256 cipher.
 This combination is more than secure enough to keep your internet traffic secure anywhere in the world.
 The IKEv2 protocol is supported on Mac OS and iOS devices, as well as the newly-released WireGuard protocol on all operating systems.

 The NordVPN apps include built-in leak protection with an internet kill switch.
 This will block all traffic if the connection to the VPN is lost for any reason.
 In our leak testing, NordVPN had no leaks at all, which is particularly important in a hostile environment like the United Arab Emirates.
 Make sure to turn on the Internet Kill Switch before you leave for the UAE to ensure no leakage at any point in your trip!

 Combine NordVPN’s kill switch and lack of leaks with its private, encrypted DNS system, and you have a system which keeps you protected at all times in the UAE and Dubai.

 NordVPN has dedicated obfuscated servers located in various parts of the world, including 20 that serve the UAE.
-Connecting to one of these servers will allow you to hide the fact that you even using a VPN.
+Connecting to one of these servers will allow you to hide the fact that you even using a VPN, and also get through blocks.
 You will need to go into the Advanced settings of the NordVPN client and set Obfuscated servers (OpenVPN) to On before you can connect to the servers supporting the UAE.